memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 > **Note:** Have a look at the documentation of `DT_PROP`.
 You'll find that its documentation matches with what we've seen for each type in the section about [basic types](#basic-types) (only enumerations are not explicitly mentioned in `DT_PROP`'s documentation).

-In `props-basics.overlay`, we defined several properties that we'll now access using the devicetree API:
+In `props-basics.overlay`, we defined several properties that we'll now access using the Devicetree API:

 `dts/playground/props-phandles.overlay`
 ```dts